arunpraba/reactjs.org/src/content/learn/scaling-up-with-reducer-and-context.md

 To pass them down the tree, you will [create](/learn/passing-data-deeply-with-context#step-2-use-the-context) two separate contexts:

 - `TasksContext` provides the current list of tasks.
-- `TasksDispatchContext` provides the function that lets components dispatch actions.
+- `TasksDispatchContext` provides the function that enables components dispatch actions.

 Export them from a separate file so that you can later import them from other files: